-Boris Johnson has placed a lockdown on the UK meaning that all shops selling non-essential goods, such clothing and electronics, and other premises including libraries, playgrounds and outdoor gyms have been forced to close.
+On 23 March, Boris Johnson placed a lockdown on the UK, meaning that all shops selling non-essential goods, such clothing and electronics, and other premises including libraries, playgrounds and outdoor gyms have been forced to close.

 During an address to the nation, the prime minister made it clear that only key workers should be travelling to work and people should only be going to shops to buy food or collect medicines and prescriptions.
 Although this should be done as little as possible.